jasonkiss/web-standards/guidance/assessment-guides/tests/a11y/tools.md

-The 2017 Self-Assessments include some automated accessibility testing.
-These tests address approximately  only 25% of accessibility requirements.
-Running the automated tests is really easy, so let’s start with the manual testing.
+Testing web content against the Web Accessibility Standard can be manual or automated.
+Automated accessibility tests address approximately only 25% of accessibility requirements.
+Running automated tests is generally fairly easy.

-The tools we’re using are:
+For manual testing, the tools we’re using are:

 * Chrome’s built-in developer tools — to inspect a web page’s code
 * Web Developer extension for Chrome — a semi-automated testing tool